Construction of 2-bubbles for the energy critical bi-harmonic Schr\"odinger equation

 Our result is also related to the so-called soliton resolution conjecture.
 Roughly speaking, a solution bounded in an appropriate sense should decomposes asymptotically into a sum of bubbles at different scales and a solution to the linear equation called a radiation term.
-This conjecture is completely open for the Schr\"odinger equation but it was proved to hold for the radial critical wave equation very recently; see \cite{JLsoli} (which generalizes previous works of Duyckaerts, Kenig and Merle \cite{MR4289254,MR2972605,MR4163362,DKMActa} in odd dimension as well as \cite{MR4397184} resp. \cite{CDKM} of the same authors along with Martel resp.
+This conjecture is completely open for the Schr\"odinger equation but it was proved to hold for the radial critical wave equation very recently; see \cite{JLsoli} (which generalizes previous works of Duyckaerts, Kenig and Merle \cite{DKMfirst,MR2972605,MR4163362,MR4289254,DKMActa} proving the conjecture in odd dimension as well as \cite{MR4397184} resp. \cite{CDKM} of the same authors along with Martel resp.
 Collot for the dimension 4 resp.
 6).
 In relation to this conjecture, let us point out that a solution decomposing asymptotically in finite time as a sum of a radiation plus a bubble has been constructed in \cite{MR3579128} for the critical wave equation and in \cite{MR4458521} for the critical wave maps equation.
 Very interestingly, in this case, the scale of the bubble depends on the behavior of the radiation at $0$.
 So it is possible by playing with the radiation to obtain a continuum of blowing-up speeds.
 We refer to \cite{MR2494455,MR2372807} and \cite{MR3114854} for related results using a different method based on distorted Fourier transforms.
 We also refer to \cite{CSZ,CoteDu,JM,Xu} for related recent works on multi-bubble dynamics.

-As already said the proof of Theorem \ref{main} follows closely \cite{JJ}.
+As already said the proof of Theorem \ref{main} follows closely \cite{JJ} (see also \cite{raphael2011existence}).
 The solution $u$ will be obtained by taking a weak limit, as $T_n\to -\infty$, of a sequence $u_n :[T_n ,T_0]\rightarrow \dot{H}^2$ of solutions to \eqref{eq} close to a two-bubble solution.
 So our main goal is to obtain uniform energy estimate on the sequence $u_n$.

 We are looking for solution to \eqref{eq} of the form

 for some parameters $\zeta ,\mu ,\theta,\lambda$ and a function $g$ assumed to be small in $\dot{H}^2$ norm and satisfy suitable orthogonality conditions.
 More precisely, we assume that $g$ is orthogonal to the kernel of